 That has something Dadaistic to it.
 I type in something absurd and see what comes out.

-Boris Eldagsen: And if I use a platform with many manual parameters that I can adjust, then a previously generated aesthetic is repeatable.
-You can create a formula for a new aesthetic appearance, and this is a creative achievement.
+Boris Eldagsen: A previously generated aesthetic is repeatable if I use a platform with many manual parameters that I can adjust.
+You can create a formula for a new aesthetic appearance, which is a creative achievement.

 What platforms are you currently experimenting with, and which ones do you recommend to photographers?

 Boris Eldagsen: I recommend starting with DALL·E 2, then Midjourney, Stable Diffusion, and finally, open-source platforms.
 While DALL·E 2 is still at the level of August 2022, Midjourney has released five new versions in the meantime, which work very photo-realistically and are more complex to use.
 It runs on a Discord server, widely used in the gaming industry, which initially scares off some people.
 But in the future, there will also be a browser-based version.
 And then there are numerous open-source providers.
 Last week, there were 3,100, all with a corresponding aesthetic and orientation.
 And there are over 200 parameters that can be preset.